EnigmaK9/pathfinding/readme.md

-Here's a revised README file for your project, incorporating icons for better visual appeal:

----

-# 🛤️ Pathfinding Algorithms Comparison
+# 🛤️ Pathfinding Algorithms Comparison (Author: EnigmaK9)

 This project demonstrates the comparison between Dijkstra and A\* algorithms for pathfinding in a 20x20 grid environment.
 The comparison is made for both fixed and random obstacles.